tamilselvanarjun/auto-ed/docs/mod2.rst

-The visualization tool which we installed in the first unit also computes the computational table.
+The visualization tool which we installed in the first module also computes the computational table.
 Input the function and compare the forward mode graph to the forward model table.

 Notice how the computational trace corresponds to the nodes on the graph and the edges linking these nodes.
 Note that the